-The Burbank Recycle Center does NOT accept most forms of Household Hazardous Waste (HHW).
+The Drop Zone, a City of Burbank universal waste drop off service, does NOT accept paint and most forms of Household Hazardous Waste (HHW).

-ONLY LIMITED QUANTITIES of the following HHW can be accepted at the Burbank Recycle Center (Monday through Friday only.
-No Saturday drop-off).
+ONLY LIMITED QUANTITIES of the following can be accepted at the Burbank Recycle Center:

 Call the Burbank Recycle Center (818-238-3900) for further information.

 HHW is any liquid, solid, or gas that poses a threat to humans or the environment.
-HHW may be toxic, poisononous, corrosive, reactive, flammable, combustible, or an irritant.
-Common HHW items include:
+HHW may be toxic, poisonous, corrosive, reactive, flammable, combustible, or an irritant.